ZeshanShahid79/capstone-project/README.md

 # Capstone Project: W.D.W.E

-Where Do We Eat  makes it easy to pick a Restaurant for you to dine.
+Where Do We Eat  makes it easy to pick a Restaurant for you to dine at.
 Just click on the random button or choose from the categories and let u show the location on the Map!

 ## Demo: